 Approximately one-third of Canadian households don’t have life insurance.
-Do you fall into this group?
 Are you looking to change that and financially protect your family with Assumption Life Insurance?

-When it comes to shopping for life insurance, Canadians have a lot of options at their disposal.
+When it comes to shopping for coverage, Canadians have a lot of options at their disposal.
 One carrier you may want to consider is Assumption Life.

 Continue reading to find out what Assumption Life offers and whether it’s right for you.